Have you seen this dress? Ask a friend or colleague what colors they see.

 As an employer, you need to have a clear picture of what these filters are so that you can get people to understand the true answer or correct course of action.
 The goal is to stop any internal questioning or arguments and get everyone on the same page.
 But, the problem is that managers often don’t know these types of internal debates exist because they usually don’t come to the forefront, as in the case of this social media dress color craze.

-That’s where eLearning technology can help.
 Managers have a tool to ask their employees what they know and what they don’t know.
 Then, they can use this tool to deliver learning that not only teaches employees the official company policies and procedures, but also reinforces them continually.

 Let’s say your organization has specific customer service guidelines, for example.
 Many people will have different ideas of the best way to handle a complaint, for example.
-Yet, the organization has one consistent method it wants employees to follow. eLearning technology can help achieve this consistent behavior across associates in different departments and store locations by delivering training from one source and then serving up questions to test employee comprehension.
+Yet, the organization has one consistent method it wants employees to follow.
+Modern learning technology can help achieve this consistent behavior across associates in different departments and store locations by delivering training from one source and then serving up questions to test employee comprehension.

 Proceeding blindly, without visibility into your employees’ knowledge and understanding poses a significant risk.
 If managers aren’t aware of differing interpretations, they can’t address any inconsistencies that can cause negative consequences, including conflicting customer service responses across bricks and mortar locations as well as online stores.